MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-quickstart.md

 2. In Visual Studio, <a href="https://docs.microsoft.com/en-us/visualstudio/extensibility/how-to-update-a-visual-studio-extension" target="_blank">update all extensions</a> to their latest versions.

-4. Download the [Bot Application](http://aka.ms/bf-bc-vstemplate), [Bot Controller](http://aka.ms/bf-bc-vscontrollertemplate), and [Bot Dialog](http://aka.ms/bf-bc-vsdialogtemplate) templates
-and install the template by saving the .zip file to your Visual Studio 2017 project templates directory.
+4. Download the [Bot Application](http://aka.ms/bf-bc-vstemplate), [Bot Controller](http://aka.ms/bf-bc-vscontrollertemplate), and [Bot Dialog](http://aka.ms/bf-bc-vsdialogtemplate) .zip files.
+Install the templates by copying the .zip files to your Visual Studio 2017 project templates directory.

 > [!TIP]
-> The Visual Studio 2017 project templates directory is typically located here:
-> `%USERPROFILE%\Documents\Visual Studio 2017\Templates\ProjectTemplates\Visual C#\`
+> The Visual Studio 2017 project templates directory is typically located at `%USERPROFILE%\Documents\Visual Studio 2017\Templates\ProjectTemplates\Visual C#\`.

 ## Create your bot